aarbee54090/User-Mangement-crud-/README.md

 A modern, responsive user management application built using React, Node.js, Express, and MongoDB.
 This app allows users to perform basic CRUD (Create, Read, Update, Delete) operations on user data, with a smooth and interactive UI/UX.
 The app is fully responsive, providing a vertical layout on mobile devices and a horizontal layout on desktop.
+It saves the user data on data:
+name:
+roll:
+contact:
+address:

 Features
 Responsive Design: Optimized for both desktop and mobile views.